 More Joy-Con colors: The bright neon colors of the current Joy-Con offerings are fun and all, but I'd really like to see more Joy-Cons of the same color.
 Preferably something neutral like a navy blue or deep red.
 If there is a Switch Pro in the works and it is intended for more serious gamers, we're assuming many of them would like the option of having a less kiddie-looking design.

-Should I wait for this Switch?
+Should I wait for the Nintendo Switch Pro?

 The Switch Pro still hasn't been confirmed by Nintendo so we have no idea when or if it will actually be released.
 However, we've spent hundreds of hours playing the Nintendo Switch and would highly recommend it to any gamers.